 If you have found a weak spot in one of the ICT systems of the NCSC, the NCSC would like to hear about this from you, so the necessary measures can be taken as quickly as possible to rectify the vulnerability.
 To deal with the vulnerabilities in the NCSC ICT systems responsibly, we propose several agreements.
 You may hold the NCSC to this when you discover a weak spot in one of our systems.

-- E-mail your findings to email@example.com.
-Encrypt your findings using the PGP key of the NCSC to prevent the information falling into the wrong hands.
+- To e-mail your findings to email@example.com.
+Encrypt your findings if possible with the PGP Key of the NCSC to prevent the information falling into the wrong hands.

 - Provide sufficient information to reproduce the problem so that the NCSC can solve the problem as quickly as possible.
 The IP address or the URL of the system affected and a description of the vulnerability is usually sufficient, but more may be needed for more complex vulnerabilities.